Cysharp/MagicOnion/README.md

 Make sure you can build app with iOS and works fine.

 ## gRPC Keepalive
 When you want detect network termination on Client or vice-versa, you can configure gRPC Keepalive.

+## Applied to .NET Standard 2.1 platforms (Grpc.Net.Client)
+See [keep alive pings | Performance best practices with gRPC | Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/grpc/performance?view=aspnetcore-5.0#keep-alive-pings) for information on setting up keepalive for Grpc.Net.Client.

+## Applied to .NET Standard 2.0 or Unity platforms (Grpc.Core)
-It's nothing special, just follow to the [Keepalive UserGuide for gRPC Core](https://github.com/grpc/grpc/blob/master/doc/keepalive.md) but let's see how in actual.
+Follow to the [Keepalive UserGuide for gRPC Core](https://github.com/grpc/grpc/blob/master/doc/keepalive.md) but let's see how in actual.

 MagicOnion offers two ways to configure gRPC Core Keepalive, `ChannelOption` and `MagicOnionOption`.